chiragmehta/chiragmehta.github.io/content/glossary/index.md

 For programmers in corporate environment, how great would it be to use a version of [Copilot](https://github.com/features/copilot) that is trained specifically on your codebase and does not leak any data outside your company servers!
 Local LLMs will eventually make that and a lot more possible, routine, and practically necessary.

-## Multimodal Models

-**[Multimodal](https://becominghuman.ai/what-is-multimodal-in-ai-1a24a4ea478b)** Models go beyond LLMs.
-LLMs read and write text (in one or more languages) but multimodal models can digest images, audio, and video too.
-They can scan an image and describe it in words, or they can listen to a song and write a music-theory essay on it.
-While multimodal models will continue to get more powerful and likely be better suited to consumer applications in the long-term, LLMs remain my primary interest and the focus of this blog.
-In 1993, it was all about [multimedia](http://tayvaughan.com/multimedia/).
-Now in 2023, it's all about multimodal.

 # LLM Configuration

 ## Prompt Engineering